Keyboard shortcuts

 See cerebro-core/src/storage.rs.

-Why Cerebro Uses MCP: The Right Tool for the Job
+Why Cerebro uses Model Context Protocol, or MCP: The right tool for the job

 The cerebro MCP server solves this specific problem: